 It’s pretty tough to teach a program that you haven’t been trained on!
 Then, when push comes to shove (i.e., testing schedules), teachers will gravitate towards what they are comfortable doing and know pays off.

 Training on any new intervention is critical and SEL is no exception.
-Teachers may view SEL as one more thing they need to do.
-But, most teachers are already building it into their classrooms and day-to-day routines.
+Teachers may view SEL as "just one more thing they need to do."
+Remind them that they're always teaching SEL: they're modeling how to handle themselves and others.
+Making it explicit helps them teach ideas that produce well-adjusted students..
 When selecting an SEL program, make sure it offers training on the curriculum as well as trauma-informed tips for teaching SEL.
 We have seen great success with the Empowering Education trainings in setting up teachers for success.

 Be sure to build in time and expectations to get trained up on SEL before starting up the work.

 Our program includes engaging self-paced training on SEL, Mindfulness, and Trauma-Informed Teaching.
 Not a member?
 You’re welcome to join our public workshops at no charge.

 4. Connect Families to Social and Emotional Learning

 When the lesson is fractions, it’s lovely when parents are reinforcing the lesson at home, but when the lesson is how to talk about feelings, it’s crucial!
 If parents are not informed about what SEL skills their students are learning, they can’t help teach it.

 Inform and involve families!
 We make that easy for our members by providing them at-home resources that include an explanation of the SEL theme of the week and suggestions on how to continue the lesson at home (and these are in English and Spanish).
 We also provide administrators with ideas for bulletin boards and wording for social media posts and newsletters.